What Are Macros?

 Carbohydrates

 Carbohydrates are the macros that gives the body its fuel.
 Carbs are essentially the sugar that comes from the food that we eat.
+Fruits and vegetables both fall into the category of carbohydrates.

 The body breaks down these sugars and converts them to energy.
 Additionally, carbohydrates also aid in digestion.